BA (Hons) Politics

 Careers

-Our BA (Hons) Politics graduates go on to work in a variety of fields, including local government, charities, NGOs, and European and international organisations and agencies.
+As a BA (Hons) Politics and International Relations graduate, you could go on to work in a variety of fields, including local government, charities, NGOs, and European and international organisations and agencies.
 You might also explore career paths in public service, the criminal justice system, future energy policy and planning, security, negotiation and peacekeeping, or communication and media.

 As part of your degree you have the option to learn a language, through our Anglia Language Programme.
 This can boost your employability in international areas such as UN conflict resolution and diplomacy.